vidovicv/Automated-ML-Web-App/README.md

 Here you can find the link to the application: https://vidovicv-automated-ml-web-app-main-kbl479.streamlit.app

-This app allows you to
+This app allows you to analys

-🤔 How it works?
+🤔 How it works?\\
 Step 1.
-Import the data
+Import the data \\
 Step 2.